ng88/ad-blockers-detector/README.md

 # Usage #
 ## Setup ##
-The easiest way to use this library is to check out the project source code from svn (in trunk/AdBlockersDetector, click on Source to get the full address) or to download a tarball (click on Download).
+The easiest way to use this library is to clone the source code or to download a tarball.

-Once you have the project, import it in your eclipse workspace and reference it in your application project (right click > Properties > Android > Library > Add).
+Once you have the project, import it in your Eclipse workspace and reference it in your application project (right click > Properties > Android > Library > Add).

+Note: There is an Android Studio/Gradle project in the master branch.

 ## Examples ##